 The factors and algorithms that determine the featured Google Maps Pack businesses are always evolving, so there is no surefire way to get your business listed as one of the top three results for all relevant searches.

-However, there are steps you can take to improve your local search ranking on Google, so that you can attract more searchers and drive more business to your location.
+However, there are steps you can take to improve your local search ranking on Google, so that you can improve your chances of being featured in the Maps Pack, as well as attract more searchers and drive more business to your location.
 Here are some Google Maps Pack strategies to help you rank:

 Have a Winning Google My Business Listing